deencat/intelcryptobot-v2/.documentation/IntelCryptoBot - Project Management Document.md

   - Fixed CORS and authentication issues with external API endpoints
   - Created comprehensive tests for connection reliability
   - Updated component to use environment variables for configuration
+- Enhanced CollapsibleWidget component
+  - Added onExpandChanged callback for better integration with dynamic content components
+  - Created test suite for the enhanced widget functionality
+  - Implemented proper typing for callback functions
+  - Fixed Freqtrade Status widget integration to leverage the new callback

 ## Pending Tasks (High Priority)
 Tasks are prioritized by their order in the associated list.